omz/AppSales-Mobile/README.md

 ##Requirements
 AppSales requires the iOS 5.0 SDK or later.

+Because there is no API to access some parts of iTunes Connect, AppSales scrapes [itunesconnect.apple.com](https://itunesconnect.apple.com).
+This means that even small changes on this website can break some functionality.
+In most cases, this is easy to fix and I'll try to make a new version available here.
+The report download itself uses Apple's auto-ingestion interface to iTunes Connect and should generally be unaffected by changes to the website.

 ##Push Notifications
 Because sales reports are not always available at the same time, I run a web service to send out push notifications when the daily reports have been generated.